gravitational/gravity/docs/6.x/quickstart.md

 File Name    | Description
 -------------|------------------------
-`gravity`    | Gravity cluster manager which is a Linux binary (executable).
+`gravity`    | Gravity Cluster manager which is a Linux binary (executable).
 It's responsible for installing, upgrading and managing clusters.
-`app.yaml`   | The image manifest which we've defined earlier and fed to `tele build`.
+`app.yaml`   | The Image Manifest which we've defined earlier and fed to `tele build`.
 You'll notice that the build process populated the manifest with additional metadata.
 `packages`   | The database of Docker image layers for all containers and other binary artifacts, like Kubernetes binaries.
 `gravity.db` | The metadata of what's stored in `packages`.
-`upgrade`, `install`, `upload` | Helpful bash wrappers around `gravity` command.
+`upgrade`, `install`, `upload` | Helpful bash wrappers around `gravity` commands.
 `README`     | Instructions for the end user.

 Gravity supports two modes of installation:

-* **CLI mode** also known as non-interactive mode is useful for advanced users and for scripting.
+* **CLI mode** or non-interactive mode is useful for advanced users and for scripting.
 It allows clusters to be created programmatically or via command line.
-* **Web mode** uses a web browser to guide a user through an install wizard.
+* **Web mode** uses a web browser to guide a user through an installation wizard.
   This mode is useful for non-technical users, sales demos, etc.

 ### Installing via CLI

-To install a cluster via CLI, you have to execute `./gravity install` command and supply two mandatory flags:
+To install a Cluster via CLI, you have to execute the `./gravity install` command and supply two mandatory flags:

 Flag              | Description
 -------------------|---------------------------------
-`--token`          | A secret token of your choosing which will be used to add additional nodes to this cluster in the future.
+`--token`          | A secret token of your choosing which will be used to add additional nodes to this Cluster in the future.
 We'll use word "secret" here.
-`--advertise-addr` | The IP address this host will be visible on by other nodes in this cluster.
+`--advertise-addr` | The IP address this host will be visible on by other nodes in this Cluster.
 We'll use `10.5.5.28`.

 The command below will create a single-node Kubernetes cluster with Mattermost running inside: